BlackRock-owned Mexican prison opens in Coahuila

-MEXICO CITY (Reuters) - A federal prison in northern Mexico owned by BlackRock Inc has gone into operation, the government said, as the world’s largest asset manager expands further into infrastructure investment around the world.
+MEXICO CITY (Reuters) - A federal prison in northern Mexico owned by BlackRock Inc (BLK.N) has gone into operation, the government said, as the world’s largest asset manager expands further into infrastructure investment around the world.

 A spokeswoman for prison agency OADPRS said that inmates began to arrive in August at the facility, known as CPS Coahuila, and that there were 139 people there by the end of that month.
 OADPRS declined to answer further questions.